20 May Elder Rights and Expectations

 The transformation of the societal structure, from joint to nuclear families, is a large reason why the neglect and abuse rates have been rising in our environs.
-The task of ensuring basic standards of living for elders may be larger than expected, as the percentage of elders in society is rapidly rising with longer life-spans, drop in mortality rates and better healthcare.
+The task of ensuring basic standards of living for elders may be larger than expected, as the percentage of elders in society is rapidly rising with longer life spans, a drop in mortality rates, and better healthcare.

 Milestones in the rights of Elders in India:

 In 1999, the International Year of Older Persons, the well-being of senior citizens was mandated in the Constitution of India under Article 41.
 “The state shall, within the limits of its economic capacity and development, make effective provision for securing the right to public assistance in cases of old age”.